sourcegraph/about/handbook/engineering/code-insights/index.md

     - **Outcome:** All but the largest customers can use insights prototypes over their entire codebase to answer questions about the state of _all_ of their code.

-1. Code insights provides the functionality and positioning to be immediately useful to many customers (this may include integrations with campaigns, code monitoring, or third party data sources – see [Productboard feature view](https://sourcegraph.productboard.com/feature-board/1793095-code-insights)).
+1. Code insights are useful to a broad set of customers (this may include integrations with campaigns, code monitoring, or third party data sources – see [Productboard feature view](https://sourcegraph.productboard.com/feature-board/1793095-code-insights)).

     - **Outcome:** Code insights features are actively in use by VPs/Directors at 5+ enterprise customers.